OllegK/rotob/README.md

 14) if there is a balance, robot never buys?
 15) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
 16) WSS to learn that cancel order is processed
-17) Exit could be checked on another candle interval then enter
-18) moving order what happens when moved order is partially fillled and doesn't meet MIN_NOTION condition
+17) moving order what happens when moved order is partially fillled and doesn't meet MIN_NOTION condition